Published 14:19 IST, September 21st 2024

 Advertisement

-Like many carmakers, who are grappling with competition and the shift to electric vehicles, Mercedes has been keeping investors happy by returning capital, with buybacks and dividends of around 12 billion euros planned this year.
+Like many carmakers, who are grappling with competition and shift to electric vehicles, Mercedes has been keeping investors happy by returning capital, with buybacks and dividends of around 12 billion euros planned this year.
 Yet 2024 free cash flow may be just 8.5 billion euros now, analysts reckon, potentially affording less room for buybacks next year.
-Alternatively, Källenius could keep the capital-return party going by selling some of his 35% stake in 26-billion-euro Daimler Truck, which the parent group spun off in 2021.
+Alternatively, Källenius could keep capital-return party going by selling some of his 35% stake in 26-billion-euro Daimler Truck, which parent group spun off in 2021.

 Advertisement